 What color do you want your stone to be?
 While “white” does help place your quest on a side of the scale, it doesn’t really define the color stone you’d like.
 Some diamond fans prefer a bright, clear white, while others enjoy the intriguing play of light in certain colored options, such as canary Nexus Color Stones.
 These two options (and everything in-between) can be mixed and matched within the same setting, as well.
 These mixed designs may bring together a large central stone and smaller flanking or accent stones, as commonly seen in pavé diamond jewelry.

 What shape would you like for your stone?
+From radiant cut engagement rings to round engagement rings, the stone options are abundant.
 Learning the types of diamond shapes available will help you shop more accurately for your dream stone.
 Different shapes have decidedly different “feelings” to their look: a princess cut diamond is a crisp, modern, and straight-edged design for a contemporary look, while an asscher cut, alternately, evokes a romantic impression that would be right at home in the roaring ‘20s.
 You’ll need to determine an overall diamond shape – circular, oval, rectangular, square, etc. – and explore cuts within that shape.
 The way a diamond “glitters” depends largely on its shape and faceting – in other words, the angular cuts made in the body of the gem that reflect light.
 An excellent cut can bring out a diamond’s best qualities and minimize flaws, while a poor cut can do the opposite.
 A little research prior to selecting a diamond will help avoid the latter by highlighting the best cuts for your desired stone and purpose.
 It may also point you in the direction of a diamond simulant such as the Nexus Diamond alternative, which features an Ideal cut in all stones since they’re created in a lab.

 Where will your stone sit in its setting?
 When determining what to look for in a diamond, some jewelry fans neglect to weigh the stone’s “roommate” – the setting itself.
 No matter how a stone is cut or what carat size it may be, the wrong setting can ruin the effect of its brilliance.
 Too deep in the setting, and rounded-edge cuts may be obscured or dulled by metal prongs.
 Too high in the setting, and the stone may be at risk of being damaged or dislodged, particularly if it’s being worn every day.
 The stone itself may also affect the way light flows in and out – look for an Ideal Cut that balances width and depth for the best play of light within the stone.